-We were super fortunate to ride with globetrotter, Julie Kerr, on our guided ride to the Maasai Mara in September last year.
+We were super fortunate to ride with globetrotter, Julie Kerr, on our guided ride to the Maasai Mara a few years back.
 You couldn’t wipe the smile of Julie’s face for the entire trip and her laugh is absolutely contagious.
 This is her Globetrotting story.

 What is your day job?